carrionalfredo/Spaceship-Titanic/README.md

 ## Problem description
-This problem and the data used are part of the Kaggle GettingStarted Prediction Competition.
+This problem and the data used are part of the **Kaggle GettingStarted Prediction Competition**.

 Welcome to the year 2912, where your data science skills are needed to solve a cosmic mystery.
 We've received a transmission from four lightyears away and things aren't looking good.